 Bitan Scenic Area near Xindian MRT station offers the perfect starting point – you can splash out on a swan paddleboat (NT$50) to warm up your leg muscles before a long YouBike ride north (NT$10 per half hour for the first four hours, NT$20 thereafter).
 Prefer to go on foot?
 Bitan Suspension Bridge and the various temple trails in the mountains beyond may tempt those who’d rather hike.

 It’s more than 30km (19 miles) of pedaling to reach Tamsui, but cyclists can stop at any point along the way, at Gongguan, Ximen, Dadaocheng or Guandu Temple.
-If you do reach Tamsui, there’s an old street awaiting your patronage, but you can just as easily pack a picnic and eat overlooking weatherworn fishers at the mouth of the river.
+If you do reach Tamsui Cultural Park, there’s an old street awaiting your patronage, but you can just as easily pack a picnic and eat overlooking weather-worn fishers at the mouth of the river.

-Taipei City’s biggest and best public park, Da’an Forest Park is one to get lost in.
-Walk just a little way in to lose sight and sound of the city’s traffic, following any one of the winding trails to pass by ponds, gondolas and play areas frequented by unhurried locals and their families.
+Taipei City’s biggest and best public park, Da’an Forest Park, is one to get lost in.
+Walk just a little way in to lose sight and sound of the city’s traffic – follow any one of the winding trails to pass by ponds, gondolas, and play areas frequented by unhurried locals and their families.

 The sun sets early year-round in Taiwan – around 6pm – but you’ll be thankful for darkness when you see the onslaught of food options rolling in along with the cooler evening air.
-Vendors at Taipei’s night markets tout an endless choice of low-cost snacks, meals and drinks until late, providing authentic food and opportunities for playful interaction with down-to-earth locals.
+Vendors at Taipei’s night markets tout an endless choice of low-cost snacks, meals, and drinks until late, providing authentic food and opportunities to meet down-to-earth locals.
 We recommend Raohe Street Night Market near Songshan’s romantic Rainbow Bridge or Ningxia in Datong.

 Wherever you stay in Taipei, you’ll likely feel the influence of Japan on every corner.
 Besides serving top-notch sashimi and katsu curry, Taiwan also shows its Japanese colonial history by way of 18th-century red-brick builds, restored to pristine condition to house museums and boutique stores.